Data-ScienceHub/ETM/README.md

 The final results and performance metrics from our model are summarized in the plots below.

 **Still need to add plots**

+## Acknowledgment

+We would like to acknowledge the contributions of the Hum staff, specifically Dr. Will Fortin, Niall Little, and Dylan DiGioia, to this project.
+We would also like to thank our capstone advisor, Dr. Judy Fox, for her assistance with this project.

 ## Full Repository Manifest